mitraboga/BERTokenScope/README.md

 ## 3. Explainability Lab

-The **Explainability Lab** helps interpret model behavior through token attribution and counterfactual impact analysis.
+The **Explainability Lab** helps interpret model behaviour through token attribution and counterfactual impact analysis.

 Instead of only showing a model prediction, this section highlights which words contributed most to the output and how the prediction changes when important tokens are removed.